briannaodom/cozmo_winter_project/README.md

 #### Cozmo_driver.py Node

-The [cozmo_driver.py] node written by Takashi Ogura, integrates ROS and Cozmo to publish out various topics such as odometry and imu as well as subscribe from various topics to increase the functionality of Cozmo and allow programmers to execute different programs that would be otherwise hard to implement as Cozmo has its own SDK and was built with only python in mind.
+The [cozmo_driver.py](https://github.com/OTL/cozmo_driver/blob/master/nodes/cozmo_driver.py) node written by Takashi Ogura, integrates ROS and Cozmo to publish out various topics such as odometry and imu as well as subscribe from various topics to increase the functionality of Cozmo and allow programmers to execute different programs that would be otherwise hard to implement as Cozmo has its own SDK and was built with only python in mind.

-I added a twist subscriber that subscribes from the cmd_vel topic being published from the _follow.py_ node.
+I added a twist subscriber to [cozmo_driver.py](https://github.com/briannaodom/cozmo_driver/blob/master/nodes/cozmo_driver.py) in my repository that subscribes from the cmd_vel topic being published from the _follow.py_ node.
 This takes the calculated velocities and publishes them to the drive_straight function.
 Cozmo will drive 150 mm and in that time try to follow the ar tag.

 #### To Dos